Remarks on multivariate Gaussian Process: Preliminary of Gaussian process

 If $T = \mathbb{Z}$ or $ \mathbb{Z}^{+}$, we always call it \emph{random sequence}.
 If $T = \mathbf{R}^n$ with $n >1$, the process is often considered as a \emph{random field}.
 The set $S$ is called \emph{state space} and usually formulated as one of these:

-Indeed, the random variable of the process is not required to be the above sets, but must have the same measurable $S$.
+Indeed, the random variable of the process is not required to be in the form of one of these above sets, but it must have the same measurable $S$.
 For example, if $S = \mathbb{R}^{d}$ or $\mathbb{D}^d$ with $d>1$, it is called \emph{vector-valued} process.